zhouLion/doc.fedml.ai/docs/federate/federated-analytics/Examples/intersection_and_cardinality_twitter_example.md

-# FA Example: intersection and cardinality analytics
+# Itersection and Cardinality Analytics

 This example demonstrates how to complete an intersection and cardinality analytics task using Twitter Sentiment140 dataset.
 The source code locates at [[link]](https://github.com/FedML-AI/FedML/tree/master/python/examples/federated_analytics/intersection_and_cardinality_twitter_example).